Davidevlops/My-2024/README.md

 This ugly experience brought out an end to moving about in my quest for electricity.
 The project took a different pace much slower and at the end of the month, I wasn't paid a full salary and was told to halt work due to lack of funds from investors.

 In November, I thought within myself to go for NYSC since i have been avoiding it and feeling like it's a waste of time.
 While i was waiting for NYSC registration, I decided to take a tutorial job introduced to me by my sister's friend around my area just to have some cash.
-I did this and it was really interesting.
+I did this and it was really interesting and also, i enjoyed it as it gave me more opportunity to use my time for other things.
+It was a per hour kind of thing i thought it looked fair.

+While i was working at the tutorial